GiraffeSummer/laravel-svelte-base/README.md

 So you only need to run 1 command

 I might want to add more packages to this to make it integrate a bit better,
-this may include but not exclusive to:
+this might include something like:
 - ziggy-js

 But I do not want to add any specific packages like: